codinglead/codinglead.github.io/_posts/2018-11-09-typecasting-coercion-in-javascript.md

 ## what values are falsy

-A Falsy value is when doing a comparison what values will be translated to false
+A Falsy value is when doing a comparison what values will be translated to false.

 * false
 * +0, -0, NaN